 I’m saying this as someone who absolutely loves running.
 I get it.
 Running is always my first choice for a workout.
-But I make sure I diversify my workout routine with things like riding the Peloton, hiking, strength training and, occasionally, yoga.
+But I make sure I diversify my workout routine with things like riding the Peloton, Pilates, strength training and, occasionally, yoga.
 I truly enjoy all of those so when I can’t run, while it’s disappointing, I at least have other workout options I enjoy.
-In fact, I’ve become pretty obsessed with the Peloton bike bootcamps these days!
+In fact, I’ve become pretty obsessed with the Peloton bike bootcamps and pilates these days!

 If you have an alternative exercise routine that you do enjoy, set goals with those!